negative0/DSBD-cheats/basics.md

 ### String normalization

-String normalization techniques are aimed at transforming a variety of strings to a smaller set of string values which are more easily processed.
-By default, R comes with extensive string manipulation functionality that is based on the two basic string operations: finding a pattern in a string and replacing one pattern with another.
+- String normalization techniques are aimed at transforming a variety of strings to a smaller set of string values which are more easily processed.
+By default, R comes with extensive string manipulation functionality that is based on the two basic string operations:
+- finding a pattern in a string and replacing one pattern with another.
 We will deal with R 's generic functions below but start by pointing out some common string cleaning operations.
-The stringr package 36 offers a number of functions that make some some string manipulation tasks a lot easier than they would be with R 's base functions.
-For example, extra white spaces at the beginning or end of a string can be removed using str_trim .
+- The stringr package 36 offers a number of functions that make some some string manipulation tasks a lot easier than they would be with R 's base functions.
+- For example, extra white spaces at the beginning or end of a string can be removed using str_trim.

 	library(stringr)